lbferreira/geospatial_project_example/README.md

 │  README.md
 ```

 - `data/`: Folder to store data used in the project.
-However, it's not recommended to store large files in the repository.
-Overall, you just keep code and some small files in the repository.
+However, if you are using Git, it's not recommended to store large files in the remote repository.
+You can keep them locally and use a `.gitignore` file to avoid uploading them to the remote repository.
+Data can also be stored in a cloud service and downloaded when needed.
 - `docs/`: Folder to store documentation files, such PDFs, images, documents, etc.
 - `notebooks/`: Folder to store Jupyter notebooks.
 It's recommended to use notebooks only for exploratory analysis or experiments.
 The "heavy" code should be in the package folder.
 - `src/mypackage/`: Folder to store the package code.
 You can also use subpackages.